Bademeister9/BetterdiscordTheme/README.md

-# BetterdiscordTheme
-A Miku Hatsume BetterDiscord Theme
+A BetterDiscord theme by Me <br>
-Hi!
-This is my try on github.
-I mad a Betterdiscord Theme
-You only need to download the theme file
+Hello!<br> This is my firat attempt on github.<br> I created a Betterdiscord theme.<br> You just need to download the .theme.css file and pull it over in the BetterDiscord theme folder.<br>
+I hope you like it!